RhydamKumar/Route-Optimizer-Google-maps/README.md

 # 📖 Overview

-Modern navigation applications like Google Maps provide excellent routing services.
-However, their routing APIs are paid services, making them less practical for students, researchers, and hobby developers who simply want to experiment with shortest-path algorithms.

-This project demonstrates that route optimization can be performed independently using classical graph algorithms while still benefiting from Google's high-quality map interface.

-Google Maps is used **only as the visualization layer**.
-All shortest-path calculations are executed locally using custom implementations of Dijkstra's Algorithm and A* Search Algorithm written in Python.
+Route optimization is one of the most fundamental problems in computer science and modern navigation systems.
+Applications such as Google Maps solve this problem extremely well, but integrating their routing services into your own application generally requires using paid APIs.

+This project demonstrates an alternative educational approach by separating **map visualization** from **route computation**.

+Instead of requesting routes from Google's servers, this application:

+* Displays the map using Google Maps JavaScript API.
+* Builds its own graph representation.
+* Computes shortest paths locally using Python.
+* Displays the computed route on the map.

-The project combines:
+The project combines concepts from:

+* Graph Theory
+* Shortest Path Algorithms
-* Python
+* Web Development
 * Flask
-* HTML
-* JavaScript
-* Google Maps JavaScript API
+* Google Maps Integration
-* Graph Theory
-* Pathfinding Algorithms

-to build a lightweight educational routing system.
+making it an excellent learning resource for students and developers.

 ---

-# ❓ Why Use This Project When Google Maps Already Exists?
+# ❓ Why This Project?

-This is probably the most common question.
+A common question is:

+> **"Why use this project when Google Maps already exists?"**
-The answer is simple.

-Google Maps itself is free to use as an application, but if you want to build your own software that uses Google's routing services, you typically need to use paid APIs such as the Directions API or Routes API.
-For projects with many requests, the cost can increase quickly.
+The answer is that Google Maps itself is a free application for users, but developers who want to build applications using Google's routing services generally need to use APIs such as the Directions API or Routes API, which are paid based on usage.

-This project is intended for:
+For many people, especially:

-* 🎓 Students building academic projects
+* 🎓 Students
-* 🔬 Researchers testing new routing algorithms
+* 🔬 Researchers
-* 💻 Developers creating prototype applications
+* 💻 Developers building prototypes
-* 📚 Anyone learning graph algorithms
+* 📚 People learning graph algorithms

+these costs are unnecessary because they simply want to experiment with routing algorithms or build academic projects.

+This project provides a free educational alternative by implementing the routing logic independently.
-Instead of paying for routing API requests, this project performs the route computation locally using Python.

-You only need a Google Maps JavaScript API key to display the map interface.
-The shortest-path computation is completely handled by your own implementation.
+Instead of paying for route calculations, users only need a Google Maps JavaScript API key to display the map interface, while the shortest path itself is computed entirely by the project's own algorithms.

-This makes the project an excellent learning resource and a low-cost alternative for experimentation.

 ---

-# ⚙️ How Does This Project Avoid Paid Routing APIs?
+# ⚙️ How Does It Work?

-Google charges for using routing-related APIs because their servers perform the path computation.
+Google provides several APIs for route optimization, but those services perform the path computation on Google's servers and are billed according to API usage.

-This project follows a different approach:
+This project follows a different approach.

-1. Use the Google Maps JavaScript API only to display the map.
+1. Display the map using the Google Maps JavaScript API.
-2. Build your own graph representation.
-3. Implement shortest-path algorithms locally.
+2. Create a graph representing roads and intersections.
+3. Execute Dijkstra's Algorithm or A* Search locally in Python.
-4. Compute routes using Python instead of Google's routing services.
+4. Compute the shortest path without calling Google's routing APIs.
-5. Display the computed route back on the map.
+5. Visualize the resulting path on Google Maps.

-In simple words,
+In simple terms:

-**Google provides the map.**
+**Google provides the map interface.**

-**Your own algorithm provides the route.**
+**This project provides the route calculation.**

-Because the routing logic runs locally, no paid routing service is required.
+Because the routing logic runs entirely on your own system, no paid routing API is required.

-To use the project, simply generate your own Google Maps JavaScript API key from Google Cloud Console and replace the placeholder API key inside the project.
+To run the project, generate your own Google Maps JavaScript API key from Google Cloud Console and replace the placeholder API key in the project.

 ---